Matheuskempa/matheuskempa.github.io/_posts/2024-05-08-Oracle APEX.md

 ## Introduction

 The entire industry is having extensive discussions about the future of coding.
-Many people believe that in the future, coding may no longer be necessary TechRadar.
-Although I do not fully agree with this perspective, I genuinely think low-code applications have several benefits.
+Many people believe that in the future, coding may no longer be essential ([Nvidia’s CEO On The Democratization Of Coding - Forbes](https://www.forbes.com/sites/timbajarin/2024/03/20/nvidias-ceo-on-the-democratization-of-coding/?sh=7bb77ad7a95a)).
+Although I do not fully agree with this perspective (at least for now), I genuinely believe that low-code applications have several benefits, especially for medium or small applications.
+I really believe they will gain much more prominence in the future.

 Indeed, we developers need to recognize the value of low-code applications today and acknowledge that there are several advantages over coded platforms: